wolle-hamburg/Seafile-Best-Practise/docs/index.md

 We write this step-by-step guide to enable all users to setup Seafile on their own, without the struggle of having to read the more complex and sometimes confusing [original manual](https://manual.seafile.com/).

-Our intension is not to replace the [original manual](https://manual.seafile.com/) !
+It is not our intension to replace the [original manual](https://manual.seafile.com/) !

 **How does it work?**